Additional information regarding the laws that apply to discrimination may be found on the Office of Justice Programs' Office of Civil Rights website.

 - Partnerships with qualified local individuals fluent in specific languages, to include sign language;

-- Posters and translation cards explaining how to obtain translation services from the federally funded program;
+- Posters and language assistance cards explaining how to obtain language assistance services from the federally funded program;

-- Additional resources may be found on the Limited English Proficiency website, http://www.lep.gov/.
+- Additional resources may be found on the Limited English Proficiency website.

-- Subgrantees employing fifty or more persons and receiving federal financial assistance of $25,000 or more shall:
+- All non-exempt subgrantees receiving federal financial assistance of $25,000 or more shall:

-- Designate at least on person to coordinate compliance with this section;
+- Designate at least one person to coordinate compliance with this section;

 - Adopt a grievance procedure that incorporates due process standards and provides for prompt and equitable resolutions of complaints from applicants for employment;